allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 db.getCollection('coll2').find({"surname" : "Doe", "name" : "John"}).explain("executionStats")
 ```

-And here's another surprise: even though all the components of the key were provided, but in reverse order, the
+And here’s another surprise: even though all the components of the key were provided, but in reverse order, the
 first query did not find the document.

 ```json